 Now I'm becoming convinced he just doesn't know what he's talking about.

-At the end of that clip, he says that we have all this clean coal and all that comes out of these power plants is CO2 and water, but that isn't what clean coal is.
+At the end of that clip, he says that we have all this clean coal and all that comes out of these power plants is CO2 and water.

 Clean coal technologies usually refer to technologies that don't allow CO2 emissions.

-For instance, there's carbon capture technologies that aim to capture all the CO2 emissions from burning coal, but then that still needs to be stored somewhere where it won't enter the atmosphere, which is tough and is usually underground.
+For instance, there's carbon capture technologies that aim to capture all the CO2 emissions for burning coal, but then that still needs to be stored somewhere where it won't enter the atmosphere, which is tough and is usually underground.

 Plus, retrofitting existing coal power plants to make this technology is insanely expensive.